Is this service confidential?

 I want a referral.
 What are the next steps?

-Please note that we need either a phone number or an email address to arrange a referral for you.
+We do need either a phone number or an email address to arrange a referral for you.
 You can give us either, or both.
 If you are comfortable providing an email address, we would be grateful so that in addition to arranging a referral we can also send you a feedback survey to help us improve our program.

-Conflict Check: Please note that when you see a lawyer through our referral program, the lawyer or administrative staff at the law firm will need you to tell them the name of your employer and the names of anyone involved so they can complete a conflict check.
-Don't worry, this is a standard practice at law firms.
+Conflict Check: Please note that if you see a lawyer through our referral program, the lawyer or administrative staff at the law firm will complete a conflict check.
+Don't worry: this is a standard practice at law firms.
 A lawyer can't give you advice if someone at their firm is already representing the other side on any kind of legal issue.
-If a law firm has a conflict, our Program Coordinator will arrange a referral for you at a different law firm.
+If a law firm has a conflict, our Program Coordinator will work to find an alternative solution, such as different lawyer.

 The Legal Information Society of Nova Scotia is a free service that gives you information about the law and your rights and responsibilities.
 The Government of Canada, through the Department of Justice, graciously funds the pdf Workplace Sexual Harassment Legal Advice Program.
 (308 KB)